treeverse/airflow-provider-lakeFS/README.md

 ## Publishing

 The repository include GitHub workflow that is trigger on publish event and will build and push the package to PyPI.

-**Note** that the package version is specified in the `setup.py` - make sure to update before publishing.
+Use the following steps to release:

+- Update `setup.py` with the new package version
+- Update `CHANGELOG.md` with changes for the new release
+- Use GitHub release, use semver vX.X.X

 ## Community